Kluvens/Microeconomics/Terminologies.md

 ## Negative Production Externality
 It represents a cost incurred by someone who is not involved in the production of a given good.

+A tax equal to the marginal external cost would shift the private supply curve to left to the point where the new private supply curve is identical to the social supply curve.

 Examples of negative production externality:
 1. harmful production activities - inadequate technologies can impose pollution